 Sutton Benger is 5 miles NE of Chippenham.
 Grid Ref ST947787.
 Postcode SN15 4RH.
 Population 443 in 1831, 664 in 1951.

-- BTs before surviving registers for 1605-09, 1620-23, 1632-35
+Common to all parishes is a BTs before surviving registers for 1605-09, 1620-23, 1632-35

+You can see the administrative areas in which Sutton Benger has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference ST947787 (Lat/Lon: 51.507156, -2.077776), Sutton Benger which are provided by:
+You can see maps centred on OS grid reference ST947786 (Lat/Lon: 51.506201, -2.077832), Sutton Benger which are provided by:

 - National Library of Scotland (Old Ordnance Survey maps)